Waterford Suir Valley Railway: Rolling stock and infrastructure

 In January 2024, The National Trust gifted steam locomotive "Kettering Furnaces No.3" to the charity.
 The locomotive was built in 1885 by Black, Hawthorn and spent its working life on the Kettering Ironstone Railway until it closed in 1962.
 The locomotive was preserved by the Penrhyn Castle Railway Museum until it was gifted to WSVR in 2024.
 The charity has commenced the restoration of the locomotive for use in Waterford with the work being undertaken at a specialist engineering works in Darlington.
-As of October 2025 the restoration has progressed well with a new boiler and firebox near completion, being built to EU and UK standards, the originals being beyond repair.
-These will be preserved however and placed on display in Kilmeaden.
+As of October 2025, the restoration has progressed and a new boiler and firebox were nearing completion.

 Current operational rolling stock consists of three diesel locomotives and two purpose-built semi-open bogie passenger carriages.
 A number of permanent way wagons are kept inside the shed at Kilmeaden.
-Two other Bord na Mona diesel locomotives built by Deutz (LM179 [Deutz 57121 built 1960] and LM256 [Deutz 57837 built 1965]) and a Geismar track inspection vehicle are stored for restoration.
+Two other Bord na Mona diesel locomotives built by Deutz LM179 [Deutz 57121 built 1960] and LM256 [Deutz 57837 built 1965]) and a Geismar track inspection vehicle are stored for restoration.
 An older, now disused, Deutz locomotive, LM259 [Deutz 57840 built 1965], is plinthed by the roadside beside the main entrance to the station.

 The rolling stock received a new livery in 2020 as part of a rebranding exercise.

 At Kilmeadan Station, an ex-Irish Rail grounded MkII carriage, No. 4106, is used as a ticket office and refreshment room.

 Most of the track is bullhead track using a variety of cast iron chairs fastened to hardwood sleepers, including examples from the Great Southern and Western Railway, the Great Southern Railways, the Great Northern Railway, the Dublin and South Eastern Railway and more recent examples from CIÉ.
 Some sections use newer flat bottomed rail.
-Some of the older chairs were made by the famous Harland and Wolf company.
+Some of the older chairs were made by the Harland and Wolf company.
 All the points are currently manually operated.